ArctosDB/documentation-wiki/_how_to/How-To-Catalog-Fossil-Material.markdown

  Trace fossils are indirect evidence of life in the past, such as the footprints, tracks, burrows, borings, and feces left behind by animals, rather than the preserved remains of the body of the actual animal itself.

- **Coprolites**
-  Coprolites are fossilized feces, a special kind of trace fossil and rather than using the part "trace fossil" for these, we recommend the use of the part "coprolite".

  When cataloging trace fossils, the part in Arctos is generally "trace fossil".
 Because there are so many methods of trace fossil creation, the part preservation attribute is an important component for trace fossils as it describes the method of fossilization.
 Part preservation attributes cannot be entered or bulkloaded as part of the original specimen record, but are easily added using the Bulkload Part Attributes Tool (NEED DOCUMENTATION).

  **Part Preservation Attributes**
  Appropriate part preservation attributes for the part "trace fossil" include: